 Most people are unaware that delaying medical attention not only increases the odds of further injury, it affects your ability to collect insurance reimbursement.

 Your auto insurance coverage includes Personal Injury Protection (PIP), which pays for injuries sustained in a crash.
 But under Florida law, you only have 14 days following the date of a car accident to seek medical care in order to use your PIP.
+And once you have received a car accident settlement, you can use this toward your chiropractic care.

 After the impact of the crash, your body may have some serious injuries.
 So it is crucial, even with the slightest back pain, to seek a medical exam from your local chiropractor.
 You will not only be avoiding the high cost of ongoing medical care but avoiding debilitating injuries that can affect your everyday life.